 Greater social capital, thus, corresponds with heightened trust and group cohesion, which should result in a collective outcome, such as an outpouring of support after a disaster.
 This trend begs the following question: To what extent does the online social capital of non-governmental organizations (NGOs) who responded to the Haitian earthquake correlate with their fundraising?
 I will analyze this question through the usage of two lenses.
-First, I will examine it by exploring of the social capital demonstrated by four NGOs in online interactions on Twitter during a three-month period immediately following the earthquake in the context of retweets.1 A retweet occurs when one user reposts another user’s tweet (sometimes adding additional content or commentary) thus making this retweet visible to their followers.2 Second, I will analyze the content of messages or interactions by the same organizations within the same time period.
+First, I will examine it by exploring of the social capital demonstrated by four NGOs in online interactions on Twitter during a three-month period immediately following the earthquake in the context of retweets.[1.
+Ye at al. (2012), argue that counting followers may be an effective measurement of social capital as a derivative of notoriety.
+While follower statistics are important, following does not provide an accurate picture of individuals who are reading and/or interacting with tweets, nor does followership result result in sub-network knowledge sharing.]
+A retweet occurs when one user reposts another user’s tweet (sometimes adding additional content or commentary) thus making this retweet visible to their followers.[2.
+This paper does not provide an in-depth explanation of the mechanics of Twitter usage, as it has been done sufficiently well elsewhere.
+For readers unfamiliar with the basic functions of Twitter, I recommend boyd, Golder, and Lotan’s 2010 paper, Tweet, tweet, retweet: Conversational aspects of retweeting on Twitter.]
+Second, I will analyze the content of messages or interactions by the same organizations within the same time period.
 This dual methodology will lead to the resolution of the following hypotheses.

 Hypothesis 1.
 Social capital will be determined relative to the other organizations analyzed based on number of retweets and influence ratings of followers that retweeted the organization’s original content.
 The significance of the exploration of retweeting behavior is that, as Cha (2010) writes, “retweets have the power of amplification” (p.
 3).
 Cha goes on to state that retweets also indicate agreement or support, however this is not inherently a component of retweeting so such assumptions are not made within the context of this paper.
 Likewise, in a study of social capital and retweeting behavior, Recuero, Araujo, and Zago (2011) conclude that “all three benefits of information access as a form of social capital […] influenced retweets” (p.
 7).
 It is anticipated that organizations demonstrating high levels of social capital relative to other organizations will receive more donations.

 Hypothesis 2.
 The qualitative analysis performed will explore how the organizations utilized their social capital to establish support.
-Based on the literature reviewed, it is anticipated that organizations will, in addition to employing their social capital through donation-seeking behavior, share information with followers and build trust to cultivate existing social capital.3 However, the types of messages sent and message frequency remains to be seen and will be derived from the data gathered.
+Based on the literature reviewed, it is anticipated that organizations will, in addition to employing their social capital through donation-seeking behavior, share information with followers and build trust to cultivate existing social capital.[3.
+While other message categories likely build trust with current followers, this category includes messages which specifically seek to enhance credibility with followers.]
+However, the types of messages sent and message frequency remains to be seen and will be derived from the data gathered.